UN General Assembly votes overwhelmingly to demand a humanitarian cease-fire in Gaza

 The resolution makes no mention of Hamas, whose militants killed about 1,200 people and abducted about 240 in the surprise attack inside Israel on Oct.
 7 that set off the war.

-One amendment proposed by the United States would add a paragraph stating that the assembly “unequivocally rejects and condemns the heinous terrorist attacks by Hamas."
+One amendment proposed by the United States would have added a paragraph stating that the assembly “unequivocally rejects and condemns the heinous terrorist attacks by Hamas."

-A second amendment proposed by Austria would add that the hostages are “held by Hamas and other groups” and should be released “immediately.”
+A second amendment proposed by Austria would have added that the hostages are “held by Hamas and other groups” and should be released “immediately.”

 The war has brought unprecedented death and destruction, with much of northern Gaza obliterated, more than 18,000 Palestinians killed according to the Hamas-run health ministry, 70% of them reportedly children and women, and over 80% of the population of 2.3 million pushed from their homes.